First Time Mum, Water Birth on the Maternity Led Unit

 It turned out that Zachary had his hands up by his head, so we needed some assistance with forceps to help him out.

+Despite the unexpected turns, I feel empowered by the experience.
 I wholeheartedly recommend hypnobirthing techniques and relaxation methods they were a lifesaver during our time at home.

 Welcome to the world, Zachary Maxwell!

-First Time Mum, Maternity Led Unit
+First Time Mum, Maternity Led Unit at NNUH

 My birth was truly an amazing experience.
 It's incredible how your body just knows what to do.
 On her due date, I spent most of the day in early labor, experiencing contractions every 8 to 10 minutes.
 By the next day, I transitioned into established labor and gave birth within just five hours.